Known for the iconic onsen bathing “Snow Monkeys”, Jigokudani Monkey Park is actually open for business throughout the year.

 Car

+Many families or groups opt to drive from Tokyo.
+The journey should take between 3.5 to 4 hours and cost roughly ¥5,500 in tolls.
 There are two parking lots.
-One is free (Jigokudani Monkey Park Main Parking Lot) with a 25 to 30-minute walk to Jigokudani; the other costs ¥500 (Jigokudani Parking) with a shorter, 15-minute walk to the bathing area.
-The latter is reached via a narrow road, closed in winter, and is not suitable for large vehicles.
-While the walk is shorter from the paid parking lot, it also involves a climb up some stairs on a rather steep dirt track.
-If you or members of your group struggle with stairs or rough ground, then the longer walk from Kanbayashi Onsen Parking may actually be a better option.
+One is free (Jigokudani Monkey Park Main Parking) with a 30-minute walk to Jigokudani; the other costs ¥500 (Jigokudani Parking) with a shorter, 15-minute walk to the bathing area.
+The latter is reached via a narrow road, closed in winter, and is not suitable for big cars.